pp-mo/ncdata/docs/details/interface_support.rst

 Loading from netcdf files generates  variables whose data arrays are all Dask lazy arrays.
 These are created with the "chunks='auto'" setting.

-There is simple user override API available to control this on a per-dimension basis.
+However there is a simple per-dimension chunking control available on loading.
 See :func:`ncdata.netcdf4.from_nc4`.